 After a SNUK friend (Lauren) recommended using Uber, I joined before I left the UK and couldn’t believe how easy it was to use in Pittsburgh – and it’s cheaper.
 After an international flight, there’s nothing worse than hanging around waiting for a cab, but it arrived within five minutes and of course you can monitor it’s arrival on your phone.
 And NO, I don’t get commission.
 Just passing on a travel tip.

 If you feel you have some tips to make other fans’ visits enjoyable, please email me your suggestions – Gordon Dedman.

-Please out my Steelers must see places of interest page.
+Please check out my Steelers must see places of interest page.

-Chantel who is from Mornroeville updated me about the Mall there so thanks for that.
+Chantel who is from Monroeville updated me about the Mall there so thanks for that.